 In summary, ComReg fulfils the following roles for promoting competition, for protecting consumers and for encouraging innovation.

 This role covers both business and residential consumers, as well as major consumer representative organisations, and will span telecommunications, spectrum licensing operations and postal services.
 It includes all regulatory developments which affect retail consumers, including the application of the consumer protection provisions of the Universal Service and Postal Directives.
 The Commission provides proactive consumer information measures, such as consumer guides and comparative pricing Websites, and implements a consumer care function on behalf of all consumers of electronic communications and services.
-[The Commission also oversees the strategic development of a Licensing Operations function, which deals with more than 16,000 licences per annum.]

 This role covers both regulatory innovations, such as implementation of market reviews under the new European regulatory framework, and technical innovations.
 The role covers the revision of ComReg’s spectrum strategy, new initiatives in the wireless licensing area, and the promotion of Ireland as a test bed for innovative uses of spectrum.
 It will also cover the development of a forward-looking telecommunications regulatory strategy, taking into account new technical, economic and regulatory trends.
 The evolution of postal services and the associated regulatory framework will also be covered.